-To all family members and others searching for records:
+To all family members and others searching for records or doing research:

 The veteran, or “next of kin” is only one entitled to a copy of the service record upon official request.
 No one else, and this includes, the National Association of the 6th Infantry, Inc. is entitled to a copy of that record from the government.
 Nevertheless, we often get requests for this very information from our members or interested parties looking for information about a relative.
 We do not have it unless next of kin already provided it to us.
 So, if you are looking for how our website can help you, get the service record and this site can do wonders to help you find much more information about your relative who served with the 6th Infantry Division.

 Remember, a Division is over 15,000 men.
 A regiment over 5,000.
 Without the service record, you might be looking for a needle in a haystack.
-With the record, you will have the means to discover much more.
-That is they key.
-Get the service record first.
-Then embark on your own research including searching our website and contacting one of our volunteers.
+With the service record, you will have the means to discover much more.
+And your next step could be to contact Golden Arrow Research.
+If you have questions, feel free to contact either me or Danny Thomas.